UBC-MDS/DSCI_522_Alberta-Oil-Spills/README.md

 5. The decision tree code model, saved in the `results` folder as `final_model.sav`.
 6. A visual representation of the decision tree, called `spills_tree_model.png` a png file in the `results` folder.
 7. Rendered markdown and rendered html versions of the final analysis report, saved in the `doc` folder.

+#### Reproduce with Docker

+This report can be reproduced using Docker.
+To run the analysis using Docker:
+1. Clone/download this repository.
+2. Navigate to the root of this project in your terminal.
+3. Type the following command in your terminal (filling in PATH_ON_YOUR_COMPUTER with the absolute path to the root of this project on your computer):
+`docker run --rm -v PATH_ON_YOUR_COMPUTER:/home/alberta_oil_spills UBC-MDS/DSCI_522_Alberta-Oil-Spills make -C '/home/alberta_oil_spills' all`
+4. To clean and remove files created by running the analysis:
+`docker run --rm -v PATH_ON_YOUR_COMPUTER:/home/alberta_oil_spills UBC-MDS/DSCI_522_Alberta-Oil-Spills make -C '/home/alberta_oil_spills' clean`

+#### Reproduce with Makefile:

+This report can be run in the Docker environment or without Docker.
+To run this report directly from your terminal, we have provided a `Makefile` that will run the scripts in the correct order and produce all output.
+To run the analysis using the `Makefile`:

+1. Clone this repo.
+2. Navigate to the root of this project in your terminal.
+3. Type the following command in your terminal:  `make all`.
+4. To remove files created by the  `Makefile`, type the following command in your terminal: `make clean`.

 Dependencies